Bealby/magnet-fishing/README.md

 Fishing Club with Club Chairman, Secretary and Committee!

-**Create a link to a real-time weather forecasting site** Creating such a link would be a service to the user.
+**Create a link to a real-time weather forecasting site** Creating such a link would provide a service to the user.

 **Include a “Safety” section on the Navbar** Magnet fishing has its dangers: deep water; excited children; slippery surfaces for